rwilson504/Blogger/pcf-access-parent-data-model-app/pcf-access-parent-data-model-app.md

 ### Accessing in React

-If you are using a React control within your PCF you can declare the namespace for the top level form within your typescript as an any so you don't get errors.
+If you are using a React control within your PCF you can declare the namespace for the top-level form within your typescript as an any so you don't get errors.

 ```javascript
 import * as React from "react";